-We would like to invite you also to consider donating biological sample(s) (your blood and/ or saliva and/ or urine).
+We may also invite you to consider donating biological sample(s) (your blood and/ or saliva and/ or urine.
 The aim is to collect these samples for the Barts Bioresource from as many patients as possible.

 What will happen if you say yes?